Parents can homeschool their preschooler without informing the county – until he or she is of compulsory age.

 So when is my child of compulsory age?

-Your child is of compulsory age the school year he turns six years old prior to September 1st – unless he has ever been enrolled in a publicly funded kindergarten in which case he immediately became of compulsory age.
-The cut-off date will change to July 1st beginning in the 2019-20 school year.
+Your child is of compulsory age the school year he turns six years old prior to July 1st – unless he has ever been enrolled in a publicly funded kindergarten in which case he immediately became of compulsory age.
+(The cut-off date changed from September 1st to July 1st beginning in 2019.)

 Do I need to turn homeschool kindergarten records into the county?